2022 U.S. Open men's singles draw, bracket - OlympicTalk | NBC Sports

 Round 1 has already seen the first major upset of the tournament, as Stefanos Tsitsipas of Greece fell to Colombian Daniel Galán in four sets Monday.
 Tsitsipas, the tournament’s No. 4 seed, was a true threat for the title but must now watch the action unfold without him.

-American Nick Kyrgios defeated France’s Benjamin Bonzi in a a straight-set 7-6 (3), 6-4, 4-6, 6-4 victory on Wednesday to advance to the third round at the U.S. Open for the fifth time.
+Kyrgios defeated France’s Benjamin Bonzi in a a straight-set 7-6 (3), 6-4, 4-6, 6-4 victory on Wednesday to advance to the third round at the U.S. Open for the fifth time.
 Kyrgios has been playing some of the greatest tennis of his career this summer after reaching the Wimbledon final in July, capturing his seventh title in Washington D.C., and upsetting Medvedev in the Montreal second round.
-Kyrgios will face fellow American J.J.
-Wolf in the third round, while a potential rematch with Medvedev looms in the Round of 16.

-John Isner withdrew from the U.S. Open ahead of his Round 2 match with Holger Rune due to a wrist injury.
+Kyrgios continued his strong run on Friday vs. J.J.
+Wolf with a 6-4, 6-2, 6-3 win to reach the Round of 16 at the U.S. Open for the first time.

 All eyes are also on the four-time U.S. Open champion Nadal as he seeks his 23rd Grand Slam title.
-Despite dropping the opening set to Rinky Hijikata in Round 1 on Tuesday, Nadal rallied to win 4-6, 6-3, 6-3, 6-3, to collect his first U.S. Open victory since 2019 and advance to Round 2.
-The No. 2 seed is now a perfect 20-0 in Grand Slam play this season with titles at the Australian Open and Roland Garros.
-Nadal will face Fabio Fognini in Round 2 on Thursday.
+Despite dropping the opening set in his first two matches, Nadal is into Round 3 after defeating Fabio Fognini in four sets Thursday.
+The No. 2 seed is now a perfect 21-0 in Grand Slam play this season with titles at the Australian Open and Roland Garros.

 The U.S. Open tournament takes place at the USTA Billie Jean King National Tennis Center in Queens, N.Y. from August 29 – September 11.